Department of Revenue Information

 Board of Review

-is scheduled to meet on Tuesday, August 29th from 5:00-7:00PM or longer if the caseload dictates.
+is scheduled to meet on Wednesday, July 25th from 5:00-7:00PM or longer if the caseload dictates.
 Property owners are required to give 48 hours notice to appear before the Board of Review.
-Please submit all objections no later than Friday, August 25th at 4:00PM.
+Please submit all objections no later than Monday, July 23rd by 4:00PM.
 If notice is not received within 48 hours, property owners may come to the Board of Review within the first two hours and ask the Board to hear their case.
-If the Board finds that the applicant shows good cause for failure to meet the 38 hour notice requirement and files a written objection, the Board may choose to hear the case.
+If the Board finds that the applicant shows good cause for failure to meet the 48 hour notice requirement and files a written objection, the Board may choose to hear the case.
 However, it is not obligated to do so.

 The Village has contracted with Associated Appraisal Consultants to update all assessment records in the Village.
 Beginning January 3rd the assessors will be visiting properties to perform interior/exterior inspections.
 They will be driving red fleet vehicles with the Associated Appraisal logo on the side.
 Each of the field workers will carry a photo badge identifying

 If you are not home when they stop to do the inspection, they will leave a door hanger with their information on it.
 Please contact Associated Appraisals and make an appointment for a crew member to return and do the interior inspection.
 They will have evening appointments available for your convenience.
-You have the option of refusing the inspection, but please be aware that you then relinquish your right to appeal your home assessment.
+You have the option of refusing the inspection.

 The Village of Richfield's Assessor is the firm Associated Appraisal, which is a firm based out of Appleton.
 Associated Appraisals provides accurate and comprehensive assessments of all real estate in the Village of Richfield.
 To make certain that all of the properties in the Village are treated in the same manner, the assessor's procedures are standardized by their adherence to Wisconsin State Statutes which deal with property taxation.
 Below is a brief description of the Village's property tax process.